mauriciodarocha/boleto-api/README.md

 ## Starting the application

 You don't need to do anything else.
 Once the docker image and containers are created, and the node modules are installed, the app will start automatically.
 All that might take a little while.
-Be patient.

 ## Open the app